 Much like in ClickUp, clicking on each part of a chart gives you more information about the tasks.
 However, the info doesn’t show up next to the chart.
 Instead, you get inconveniently redirected to search results and a list of tasks.

 ClickUp and Asana offer a great range of reporting features, and we particularly love that both apps have made it so easy to create charts and graphs for reporting purposes.
-Thus, both get a point in this category.

 As every project manager yearns to obtain and keep control over a project, administration settings and permissions must be considered when choosing a task management tool.